mawen1250/VapourSynth-script/nnedi3_resample-readme.txt

-Requirements: nnedi3, fmtconv, havsfunc
+Requirements: nnedi3, fmtconv, mvsfunc
-Usage: Put nnedi3_resample.py into <python folder>\Lib\site-packages\
+Usage: Put nnedi3_resample.py into <python folder>\Lib\site-packages\vapoursynth
 Function: It can do scaling, color space conversion, etc.
-Note: Internally always processing in 16-bit integer, and it always output 16-bit integer clip.
+Note: Internally always processing in 16-bit integer, and the output format can be specified by "csp" with Format id (default is the same as input).

 Example
-Double the width and height of clip.
+Double the width and height of a clip.

     import vapoursynth as vs
     import nnedi3_resample as nnrs